-But 23andMe was dealt a potentially fatal blow in November 2013 when the Food and Drug Administration (FDA) warned that in marketing the device they were in violation of regulatory codes and demanded the product be withdrawn.
+But 23andMe was dealt a potentially fatal blow in November 2013 when the Food and Drug Administration (FDA) warned that in marketing the device they were

 The FDA shutdown was very public and considered unnecessarily brutal by some supporters of direct-to-consumer (DTC) genetic testing, who believe that regulatory bureaucracy has not kept up with the technological advances pioneered by the likes of 23andMe.

 We spoke to FDA spokesperson Jenny Haliski on where the administration's dealings with 23andMe currently stand.

 "Here is the status of the situation with 23andMe," Haliski told us.
 "If they were to re-introduce that service in the United States, they would need to receive a marketing authorization from the FDA, likely under the 510k section of the Food Drug and Cosmetic Act, as described in the warning letter."